God Mode

 Airbnb is a public company and what matters most now is Free Cash Flow.
 I think they'll get there the same way Gumroad did: by replacing every manual process with an automated one, by pushing all marginal costs to the customer, and having almost no employees.

-Today, humans are necessary for stellar customer service, crisis management, regulatory compliance and negotiations, property inspections–but it won't be long until AI can do all of the above.
+Today, humans are necessary for stellar customer service, crisis management, regulatory compliance and negotiations, property inspections, and more.
+But it won't be long until AI can do all of the above.

 If software eats the world, and AI eats software, what remains for non-founders to do?